eligiable/Powershell/README.md

 > Powershell Script to automatically get all the call logged and store in database from Avaya IP Office.

+### Basic New PC Setup
+> Powershell Script to automatically install required applications for an office environment.

 ### Check Services

 > Powershell Script to Monitor Windows Server Running Services and send Email Alert.